eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 > Take this!
 It's our algorithm/code/paper!
 We used it to do the thing!
 And now
 > you can do the thing too!

-Joking and jeering aside, I do think it’s true that a lot of research and resources focus on what things _can_ do, or what things are _good_ at doing.
+Jokes aside, I do think it’s true that a lot of research and resources focus on what things _can_ do, or what things are _good_ at doing.
 Whenever I actually implement the hyped-up "thing", I’m invariably frustrated when it doesn’t perform so well as originally described.

 Maybe I'm not smart enough to see this, but after I learn about a new technique or tool or model, it's not immediately obvious to me when _not_ to use it.
 I